QuintessaQ/CS_interview_cheatsheet/The Technical Interview Cheat Sheet.md

 ```
 d = {'qwE': 20, 'kv': 22}

-# could use the del keyword to delete keyLvalue pair
+# could use the del keyword to delete key:value pair
 del d['qwE']

 # returns list of all keys